Cut QA Automation Costs by Up to 80%

 Run the Ngrok tunnel

-ngrok http DEV_ENV_URL --host-header=rewrite
+ngrok http STAGING_URL --host-header=rewrite

-ngrok http http://localhost:8080 --host-header=rewrite
+ngrok http http://staging.yourapp.com:8080 --host-header=rewrite

 5

-Give CMDRunner the Ngrok URL
+Give CmdRunner the Ngrok URL

 In your test case file, mention the Ngrok Forwarding URL that Ngrok gives you after starting the tunnel.
 Copy it from the Ngrok terminal output.